Training Day (TV series): Casting

 On February 26, 2016, it was announced that Bill Paxton had joined the production as Frank Rourke, an older, veteran police officer similar to Denzel Washington's character Alonzo Harris in the original movie.
 Several additional cast members were announced in March 2016.
 Katrina Law plays Detective Rebecca Lee, an officer with the LAPD's Special Investigation Section (S.I.S.), a unit that goes after the worst of the worst.
 Drew Van Acker is Tommy Campbell, another S.I.S. officer who is a former pro surfer.
 Lex Scott Davis is Alyse Arrendondo, a history teacher who is Kyle Craig's wife.
 Julie Benz is Holly Butler, a Hollywood madam who has a tacit understanding with Frank.
-Finally, Justin Cornwell was cast as Kyle Craig, Frank's young partner and an analog of Ethan Hawke's character Jake Hoyt in the original movie.
+Finally, Justin Cornwell was cast as Kyle Craig, Frank's young partner and an analog of Ethan Hawke's character, Jake Hoyt, in the original movie.

 Cancellation

 On February 25, 2017, lead actor Bill Paxton died of a stroke at age 61 due to complications from heart surgery.
 A day later, CBS stated that all 13 commissioned episodes had already been filmed before his death, as shooting already wrapped up in December 2016.

-On May 17, 2017, Training Day was cancelled after one season by CBS.
+On May 17, 2017, CBS announced it would not be commissioning any further episodes of Training Day in light of Paxton's death.